j0giwa/ComfyLoot/README.md

 ## Known Issues

 - Spelling: I'm dyslexic, so there might be a lot of errors
-- Items that are already in your inventory don't get tracked correctly.
 - Items gained from sources like market boards, Delivery Moogles, and trade (unconfirmed) will count as drops and therefore will get tracked.

 ## FAQ